taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 [A single neuron can release multiple neurotransmitters](https://www.ncbi.nlm.nih.gov/books/NBK10818/).
 Once released, neurotransmitters can act on the post-synaptic cell in different ways depending on the post-synaptic cell's receptors.

-## 2 broad categories of neurotransmitter receptors
+## 2 broad categories of neurotransmitter receptors: Ionotropic and Metabotrophic

 ### Ionotropic